 Those experiencing anxiety, depression, or any other difficult emotion during this time are encouraged to call the support line which operates 24 hours a day, 7 days a week.
 Callers will be able to speak with trained staff who will listen, assess individual needs, triage situations, as well as refer to other local supports and professionals as needed.

 The Mental Health Support Line can be reached toll-free at 1.855.284.2494.

 Beware of fraudulent Coronavirus tests, vaccines and treatments.
 Beware of companies trying to profit from this pandemic by selling unproven and illegally marketed products that make false claims, such as being effective against the coronavirus.

-Please email your full name, date of birth and phone number to email@example.com.
-You can pick up your new vaccine card at the WHS Washington Hospital after you have a confirmation from our team.
+If you need a vaccine card replacement though WHS – Please email your full name, date of birth and phone number to firstname.lastname@example.org.
+You must pick up your new vaccine card at the WHS Washington Physicians Office in Washington Pa.
 Please bring your ID with you.
 You must pick up the vaccine card in-person.
 We will not mail a copy to you and we will not release it to any other individuals other than yourself.

 If you received your COVID-19 vaccine in Philadelphia, please contact Philly’s COVID Call Center at 215-685-5488 or by email at email@example.com.
 If you received your COVID-19 vaccine in another state, please visit the CDC’s website for contact information.